yesadahmed/xrmtoolboxdocumentation/README.md

 ### Create Flow
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/addnewflow.PNG" >
-When you have selected the flow, you can add the Flow to the solution. **Also, you need to select one Trigger and Action in order to create a flow**.
-Once you have created the flow, it will appear in the user flows list.
+When you have selected the flow, you can add the Flow to the solution. **Also, you need to select one Trigger and Action in order to create a flow** Once you have created the flow, it will appear in the user flows list.

 ### CE Triggers and Actions
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/flow_trg_flows.PNG" >